MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-authorization.md

 ## Use an authentication client

 If you require a specific type of authentication and are willing to have your program do the work to load authentication information from the user, you can use any client that conforms to the [auth.AuthorizerConfig](https://godoc.org/github.com/Azure/go-autorest/autorest/azure/auth#AuthorizerConfig) interface.
-Use a type that implements this interface when you want an interactive program, use specialized configuration files, or have a requirement that prevents you from using another authentication method.
+Use a type that implements this interface when you:

+* Write an interactive program
+* Use specialized configuration files
+* Have a requirement that prevents using a built-in authentication method

 > [!WARNING]
 > Never hard-code Azure credentials into an application.
 Putting secrets into an application binary makes it easier for an attacker to